COM (manga magazine): Legacy

 Many manga artists who submitted work to the "Gurakon" amateur section of the magazine went on to become successful manga artists, among them Katsuhiro Otomo, Hideo Azuma, Daijiro Morohoshi, Mitsuru Adachi and Hideshi Hino.
 Many women who made their debuts as professional manga artists in COM came to be influential artists in shōjo manga, like the Year 24 Group members Keiko Takemiya and Ryoko Yamagishi.
 Moto Hagio also submitted work to the magazine, but was not published, as editors did not see her submission until 1971.
 Murasaki Yamada, who got her start in the magazine, later mainly worked for Garo.

 The magazine was influential in amateur manga circles also after its disestablishment in 1971.
 The amateur section Grand Companion was kept alive through various zines for amateur manga such as Manga Communication and Apple Core, the latter founded in 1972 by the Grand Companion club of the Kansai region to keep supporting the doujinshi community in the region.
 Some of these zines were sponsored by Mushi Production.
-The founders of the big doujinshi convention Comiket had been active in Grand Companion clubs before starting the convention in 1975.
+The founders of the big doujinshi convention Comiket had been active in Grand Companion clubs before starting the critic circle Meikyū and then the convention in 1975.
 Yoshihiro Yonezawa, one of the founders, named the demise of COM as one of the reasons why he and others started Comiket.

+In the late 1970s and early 1980s, people around the Meikyū critic circle started new minor magazines like mixing manga criticism with innovative manga with a cross-gender appeal.
+This contributed to a New Wave in the manga industry.
+The magazine Peke, one of the signature magazines of the movement, was renamed Comic Again in 1979 in tribute to COM, as they wanted to carry on the tradition of the magazine.